We’re taking pan-fried salmon and a delicious hot honey orange sauce to make this salmon recipe for dinner.

 Grand Marnier Liqueur.
 The decision to add Grand Marnier liqueur is optional, but not really (LOL).
 I say this because using it gives a depth of orange flavor that takes this sauce to another level.
 However, it’s not a dealbreaker if you choose to skip it.

 Orange Marmalade.
 Some folks add orange zest when making an orange sauce, but it’s overkill if you use a true marmalade.
-It is made with lots of orange zest; you don’t need to add more. *I used Smuckers Sweet Marmalade, and I highly recommend it.
+It is made with plenty of orange zest, so you don’t need to add more. *I used Smuckers Sweet Marmalade, and I highly recommend it.
 No cap!

 Cornstarch.
 Cornstarch is added to thicken the sauce; you don’t need much; only a tablespoon will do.

-Smoked Paprika adds a smokiness to the sauce that works.
+Smoked Paprika adds a smokiness to the sauce that complements it well.
 If you don’t have smoked paprika, use sweet paprika, and everything will be alright.
 Trust.

 Garlic brings a subtle savory flavor.
 Typically, I love to add more garlic, but here, it’s a supporting character that makes this delicious sauce shine.

-Honey is the key component when making a hot honey recipe, and since this sauce is one part of this mash-up, we have to have it.
+Honey is the key component in making a hot honey recipe, and since this sauce is part of the mash-up, we have to have it.
 It’s as simple as that.

 Hot Sauce.
 You can’t make hot honey sauce without adding hot sauce.
 We recommend using whatever hot sauce you like, and that is all that matters.